davestearns/tutorials/src/authentication.md

 If your system manages particularly sensitive data, you might want to require another credential that is something the account holder _has_.
 For example:

-- **mobile phone with text messaging:** The account holder can register a mobile phone number during sign-up, and during sign-in your system can send a unique, unguessable, one-time use code via text messaging that the account holder must enter into a challenge form.
-This benefits from the ubiquity of text messaging, but it's also not as secure, as SMS text messages are not encrypted and can be intercepted.
+- **mobile phone with text messaging (ok):** The account holder can register a mobile phone number during sign-up, and during sign-in your system can send a unique, unguessable, one-time use code via text messaging that the account holder must enter into a challenge form.
+This benefits from the ubiquity of text messaging, but it's also not as secure, since SMS text messages are not encrypted and can be intercepted.
-- **authenticator app:** The account holder can install an authenticator application on their phone or laptop, add your site during sign-up, and provide the current code shown on the screen during sign-in.
+- **authenticator app (better):** The account holder can install an authenticator application on their phone or laptop, add your site during sign-up, and provide the current code shown on the screen during sign-in.
 During sign-up your server provides a seed value, and the algorithm generates time-based codes from that seed that rotate every 30 seconds or so.
 Since both your server and the authenticator app know the initial seed value, both can generate the same codes, so your server knows which code should be provided at any given time.
-But if an attacker learns that seed value, they too can generate valid codes.
+But if an attacker learns that seed value and knows the algorithm, they too can generate valid codes.
-- **hardware key:** A physical USB device like a [Yubikey](https://www.yubico.com/) can provide either time-based codes like an authenticator app, or act like a passkey described above (preferred).
+- **hardware key (best):** A physical USB device like a [Yubikey](https://www.yubico.com/) can provide either time-based codes like an authenticator app, or act like a passkey described above (preferred).
 Since it plugs into a USB port, and is relatively small, account holders can carry the key with them and plug it into any device they happen to be using.
 Newer keys also work with mobile devices that support Near Field Communication (NFC), which is the same technology used for mobile payments.

 These extra credentials are typically prompted for after successfully authenticating with a password or passkey, acting as a "second factor" that increases your confidence that the person signing in is the actual account holder.
 To break into an account, an attacker would need to not only compromise the account holder's password or passkey, but also steal their physical hardware key, which is tough to do when the attacker is actually located in another part of the world.